 To improve the IT security and prevent potential attacks, we adopted a new generation of firewall with IPS (Intrusion Prevention System) and WAF (Web Application Function).
 We regularly backup our data so as to minimize the impact of data loss when there is an attack.
-Nevertheless, in early March 2020, the Group's server was attached by a ransom ware "Ryuk".
-User personal devices connected to the Group's network were suspected of causing the incident.
-The incident impacted on the server and most of the computer devices.
-Besides, email accounts, website, internal applications and systems were affected.
-On the date of the incident, we immediately invited a security consultant on site to review the case and advise us on the procedures for server restoration.
-We also immediately upgraded the anti-virus software to prevent further attack.
-Although no data leakage, including customer data, was found, we reported the incident to the police.
-No ransom payment was made.
-We recovered and restored the affected systems and data gradually.
-The incident did not cause any significant business disruption or material loss to the Group.
-To prevent further attack, apart from upgrading anti-virus software, we also restricted the internet access of all users' personal devices, including guests and staff members, through a designated Wi-Fi password to avoid connection to the Group's internal internet.
+We also carried out various attack preventions, such as upgrading of anti-virus software and restricting the internet access of all users' personal devices, including guests and staff members, through a designated Wi-Fi password to avoid connection to the Group's internal internet.
 The Group will continue to put emphasis on the internet access management and allocate resources on the IT security improvement.